jesugq/compiler-symbol-table/README.md

 ```

 ## Terminal types
-The parser needs to know which value is being handled at a time, so it manages a union provided by Bison that handles the following types of values.
-It's useful to note that unions manage the same position in memory, so any given terminal can be of only one type.
+The parser needs to know which value is being handled at a time, so it manages a union, that handles the following types of values.
+As mentioned in class, only one field can be used at a time.

 ```c
 %union {